 Use the tangible value of having savings to stay motivated

-Your highest interest rate debts technically cost you the most money to carry each month.
+Debts carrying the highest interest rates technically cost you the most money to carry each month.
 The sooner you pay them off, the more money you’ll have to pay down remaining debts and put towards a savings account.
 Make a list of all your student loan debts and the interest rate on each; prioritize one or two with the highest rates, while paying at least the minimum amount due on the others.
-If you get a bonus, cash as a gift around the holidays, an annual raise or a tax refund, commit to putting at least half of that extra cash towards your highest interest rate loans, and half towards savings to fuel both of your goals at the same time.
+If you get a bonus, cash as a gift around the holidays, an annual raise or a tax refund, commit to putting at least half of that extra cash towards your highest interest rate loans and half towards savings to fuel both of your goals at the same time.

-Figuring out how to make a proverbial dollar out of fifteen cents isn’t easy on your own.
 Take advantage of free tools like debt calculators that make it easier to understand how long you’ll have to wait to see your debt disappear, and how much you should try to save each month to reach your savings goals.
-Explore other tips on The Notebook to learn more about how to manage your debt while saving and working towards other goals, and boost your financial confidence so you know you are completely capable of crafting the financial life you want.
+Explore other tips on The Notebook to learn more about how to manage your debt while saving and working towards other goals, and boost your financial confidence to help you craft the financial life you want.

 The material provided by E*TRADE Financial Corporation or any of its direct or indirect subsidiaries (E*TRADE) or by a third party not affiliated with E*TRADE is for educational purposes only and is not an individualized recommendation.
 The information contained in the third-party material has not been endorsed or approved by E*TRADE, and E*TRADE is not responsible for the content.
 This information neither is, nor should be construed as, an offer or a solicitation of an offer, or a recommendation, to buy, sell, or hold any security, financial product, or instrument discussed herein, or to open a particular account or to engage in any specific investment strategy by E*TRADE.